Olebraende/Olebraende/README.md

 🎨 **Frontend Developer** | 🌍 **Tech Enthusiast** | ⚽ **Football Fan**

 Welcome to my GitHub profile!
 I'm a passionate developer from Norway who loves creating beautiful, responsive, and interactive web experiences.
-I specialize in frontend development and am continuously learning to improve my craft.
+For now I specialize in frontend development and am continuously learning to improve my craft, but I'm always looking to learn more beyond frontend.

 ---